LinuxifyMC/Website/README.md

 # LinuxifyMC Website
-This is the LinuxifyMC website.
+This is the LinuxifyMC website, built with PHP and JS.